Sada Baby

-Casada Aaron Sorrell, known professionally as Sada Baby, is an American rapper and singer.
+Casada Aaron Sorrell (born November 17, 1992), known professionally as Sada Baby, is an American rapper and singer.
 He initially gained recognition in 2018 when the music video for his song "Bloxk Party" went viral, leading to him signing to Asylum Records.
 A prominent figure of the emerging Detroit rap scene of the mid-to-late 2010s, Sada Baby has become one of the most prolific rappers of the generation.
 His debut studio album Skuba Sada 2 (2020), a sequel to his 2017 debut mixtape Skuba Sada, peaked at number 125 on the US Billboard 200.
 In 2020, his song "Whole Lotta Choppas" went viral on TikTok, later receiving a remix featuring Nicki Minaj and peaking at number 35 on the Billboard Hot 100.

 Early life

 Casada Sorrell was born and raised in the Regent Park neighborhood on the east side of Detroit, Michigan.
 According to him, he sang in the church choir from the age of nine to eleven, but then moved to Washington, D.C. for a year.
 He grew up with dreams of playing basketball, and took interest in music after his cousin Ashley started singing.